 - Reading, Writing, Listening, & Speaking: Score of 6.5 or higher

-Submission of test scores must be followed in accordance to the instructions outlined by the UBC Faculty of Graduate and Postdoctoral Studies here.
+Submission of test scores must be followed in accordance to the instructions outlined by the UBC Faculty of Graduate and Postdoctoral Studies.
+Learn how to submit test scores as per UBC guidelines.

 More information on these tests can be obtained from their websites: TOEFL | IELTS.